sahardge/docker-repo/README.md

 Requires
 ===========
-*Latest version of Docker installed on the machine you want the docker registry to be hosted on [code]docker pull registry[/code]
+*Latest version of Docker installed on the machine you want the docker registry to be hosted on `docker pull registry`

 HOW TO USE
 ===========